What is Workplace Abuse?

 Factors include:

-- A: Total number of employees in your organization (Source)
+- A: number of employees in your organization (Source)

 - 13.78% – the prevalence of workplace abuse here in the U.S. (Source)

-- 61.67% of targeted employees, as a result of workplace abuse, either quit, was fired, transferred, or quit when things went from bad to worse (Source)
+- 61.67% of targeted employees, as a result of workplace abuse, either quit, were fired, transferred, or quit when things went from bad to worse (Source)

-- $23,000 – estimated cost per case due to lost productivity, absenteeism, healthcare costs, and legal costs (Source)
+- $23,000 – estimated cost per case due to decreased productivity, increased absenteeism, and increased health care costs (Source)

 Consider employer liability and the Scapegoat Mechanism to be foundational to understanding workplace abuse